 There are 3 different options to choose from: Weighted, Points or Formula.
 Chances are you will end up using the weighted grading system most of the times.
 The formula grading system can be quite complex, but it is a powerful tool in case you want to set conditions whilst Brightspace calculates the grades for you.

-Please note that the third an final grading system: Points, does not offer any benefits over using a weighted or formula grading system.
+Please note that the grading system: Points, does not offer any benefits over using a weighted or formula grading system.

 When should I use the Weighted Grading System?